digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Remocon/Remocon.md

     > Photo of a RMC-888 programmer

-    > NOTE: photo shown has removable cable, however shown with cable plugged in due to cable fitment issues requiring disassembly to fit for demonstration (low Quality Control)
+    > photo shown has removable cable, however shown with cable plugged in due to cable fitment issues requiring disassembly to fit for demonstration (low Quality Control)
+    {: .block-note}

 - (optional) 12V (1A min.)
 DC Power Supply (5.5mm*2.5mm barrel connector)

-    > NOTE: this is only required if the ordered RMC-888 device comes with the wrong country's power supply plug (likely if imported from overseas)
+    > this is only required if the ordered RMC-888 device comes with the wrong country's power supply plug (likely if imported from overseas)
+    {: .block-note}

 ## Instructions (Series 1 Smartlock remote)

 1. press and hold buttons 2 and 3 to enter into dual frequency programming mode.
 The display should show `r111`

-    > NOTE: in theory this can also be achieved by pressing button 1 to go into single frequency setting, however the tested unit was unable to achieve this
+    > in theory this can also be achieved by pressing button 1 to go into single frequency setting, however the tested unit was unable to achieve this
+    {: .block-note}

 1. hold the OEM remote to the programming area on the RMC-888 and press and hold the button you would like programmed to button 1 until the display reads `done`.
 After this the display will show a code such as `b-10`, however this is not particularly important, as this simply denotes the type of Remocon remote that can be used with the copied code